Understanding Birth Control

 Condoms are made of thin latex and are worn on the penis during intercourse.
 They are designed to collect a man’s semen, thus preventing sperm from entering the vagina.
 They are also used to prevent the transfer of sexually transmitted diseases.

-If used correctly, condoms can be an effective birth control and can be even more effective with spermicide, a chemical that stops sperm from moving and thus preventing them from reaching eggs.
+If used correctly, condoms can be effective birth control and can be even more effective with spermicide, a chemical that stops sperm from moving and thus preventing them from reaching eggs.

 Women may use a diaphragm, a shallow, dome-shaped cup with a flexible rim.
 Made of latex, the diaphragm is inserted in the vagina, and, when in place, it covers the cervix and prevents sperm from joining with an egg.
 A diaphragm is most effective when used with spermicide.